I would like to

 Avulsion is the term used when a tooth has been knocked completely out of its socket.
 Therefore, it has either fallen out entirety or is just hanging on by the soft tissues.
 It is important for patients not to confuse the issue with a tooth that has been dislodged but not completely knocked out.
 The treatment required for both of these ailments is slightly different.

-Members of the public can take a number of basic actions in a bid to ensure the avulsed tooth has the best possible chance of being saved:
+In many cases, an avulsed tooth can be saved if patients seek treatment quickly enough.
+A number of basic actions can be taken to ensure the avulsed tooth has the best possible chance of being saved: